A beautiful Isle of Skye Elopement – Rebecca & Rakesh

 We then headed back into the fog and to The Fairy Glen, which is a beautiful spot for photos, with its unusual rock formations and incredible views of hilly landscapes and distant waterfalls.
 It was a little busier here so the newlyweds received lots of congratulations from passers-by and even a flower from a shy little girl!
 The wind and rain started to pick up again, so we kept our time at the Fairy Glen short and sweet.
 Since we were all still very wet and cold, we parted ways there and headed back to our BnB’s for some hot tea.

 This was such an incredible, unforgettable experience!
-If your planning your own Scottish elopement I would love to hear from you!
+If you’re planning your own Scottish elopement I would love to hear from you!

 Supplier Shout Out!